 TGax editor: Modify the sentence on page 41 line 13 as the following:

-HE STAs may transmitThe CTS responses to an MU-RTS frame shall be carried in a non-HT or a non-HT duplicate PPDU with frame format as defined in 9.3.1.3. based on the request in MU-RTS frame.
+HE STAs may transmitThe CTS responses to an MU-RTS frame shall be carried in a non-HT or a non-HT duplicate PPDU. based on the request in MU-RTS frame.
 The method of request is TBD.

 Propose: